While many people visit Hong Kong for just a couple days, having 5 days there will give you plenty of time to explore.

 Day 1 – Views, Exploring & Markets

-» Check out Your Complete Guide to Victoria Peak which will give you more insight about this amazing experience.
+Learn More: This Complete Guide to Victoria Peak will give you more insight about this amazing experience

 Once there stroll along the Tsim Sha Tsui Promenade and the Avenue of the Stars.
 Here you will be able to see the skyline of the Hong Kong Island side during the day and pass by statues of all the famous movie celebrities that came from the region.

 By this time it is probably time for lunch and you can find any place around the area for some food.
-Depending on what interests you there are a bunch of museums around as well (and most are free on Wednesdays!).
+Depending on what interests you there are a bunch of museums around as well.

 Side note: a few minutes walk from the Ladies Market you can find the Goldfish Market.
 Now you probably aren’t in the market to buy a goldfish but it is an interesting site to see.
-Also close by are the Bird and Flower markets.
-Walk around there for a bit before making it down to Temple Street.
+Also close by are the Bird and Flower markets, if those are of interest to you too.

 Day 2 – Ocean Park or Disneyland

 This one is up to you.
-There are two main theme parks in Hong Kong – Ocean Park which has a bunch of different types of rides, shows and animals to see and Disneyland which is basically just the HK version of one you would see in the US.
+There are two main theme parks in Hong Kong – Ocean Park which has a bunch of different types of rides, shows and animals to see, and Disneyland which is basically just the Hong Kong version of one you would see in the US.

 Note: even though Happy Valley is mentioned here, there is a good chance day 2 will not be a Wednesday for you.
-So feel free to go the racecourse on any night of the itinerary when it happens to be a Wednesday.
+Feel free to go the racecourse on any night of the itinerary when it happens to be a Wednesday.
 Check the schedule before heading out there.

 After a night on the racecourse, head on over to Wan Chai or Lan Kwai Fong for a night on the town.